 To help you weigh in your choices, let’s break down the difference between mobile vs web applications.

 App Development: Mobile vs Web

 Mobile applications are built for a specific platform, either iOS or Android.
 These types of applications are downloaded through the app store and they run on the device itself.
 Think of the most popular apps such as Instagram and Facebook Messenger; these are apps that you have to install on your phones.

 On the other hand, web applications are accessed through a browser and their display will adapt to whatever device you’re using.
-These are the types that you won’t need to donwload and you can view it on all sorts of screens.
+These are the types that you won’t need to download and you can view them on all sorts of screens.
 Their responsive nature allows them to function similarly to mobile apps.

 Although it’s ideal for businesses to be available on both web and mobile, it isn’t necessary to have both.
-It would largely depend on where your target market spends the most time on.
+It would largely depend on where your target market spends the most time.
 For example, if you’re targeting adults in their early to late 20s, they’re mostly on their phones.